Inouye165/React-Photo-App/README.md

 **Heads up:**
 *   You need the worker running or thumbnails won't happen.
-*   If you don't have the Google Maps keys, the map stuff just won't work.
+*   If you don't have the Google Maps keys, it falls back to OpenStreetMap.
 *   The backend needs an OpenAI key to start (unless you're in test mode).

 ## Docs